Hortivation/getting-started/datasource_owners/README.md

 # Getting started with the Hortivation Hub Data Source
 Hortivation Hub is a data exchange platform that aims to standardise communication between different parties in the Greenhouse Technology Sector.
-Dataset sharing across the platform is enabled by the Hortivation Hub Datasource, which is a server that is hosted by dataset owners.
+Dataset sharing across the platform is enabled by the Hortivation Hub Data Source, which is a server that is hosted by dataset owners.
 This guide provides all the documentation for getting started with sharing your data on the Hortivation Hub.

-## Requirements
+## 0. Requirements
 The Data Source server is hosted through Docker.
-For easy installation we recommend ubuntu or debian serverd.
+For easy installation we recommend using a server that runs ubuntu or debian.
 The following dependencies should be installed on your server:

 * Docker (20.10.12) - installation documentation for ubuntu can be found [here](https://docs.docker.com/engine/install/ubuntu/)